theCephusHasLanded/react-router-code-along/README.md

 Next, let's define the area that will display the views.
 We are going to be swapping out the content inside the `main` tag, depending on the URL.

+**NOTE** Your app will break and not work until you complete the next step

 **src/App.js**

 ```js